saws-lab/SAP_H3N2_ML/README.md

 7. Install Jupyter notebook kernels within the environment using "python -m ipykernel install --user --name SAP_H3N2_ML --display-name "Python (SAP_H3N2_ML)"

 ## Quickstart
+1. Download data published with the paper as Supplementary Data 1.
-1. Prepare input data as described in Materials and Methods section of the paper in the form of CSV file containing columns mentioned in file "[Supp_Fig2a_seasonal_data_distribution.ipynb](https://github.com/saws-lab/SAP_H3N2_ML/blob/main/src/SuppFig2a_seasonal_data_distribution.ipynb)".
+2. Prepare input data as described in Materials and Methods section of the paper in the form of CSV file containing columns mentioned in file "[Supp_Fig2a_seasonal_data_distribution.ipynb](https://github.com/saws-lab/SAP_H3N2_ML/blob/main/src/SuppFig2a_seasonal_data_distribution.ipynb)".
-2. To generate a figure, run the corresponding notebook.
+3. To generate a figure, run the corresponding notebook.
 Each notebook contains step by step instructions to run the simulation and to regenerate the corresponding figure.

 ## Web application
 The web server running the web application for seasonal antigenic prediction of IAV H3N2 using our proposed AdaBoost model can be accessed from Hugging Face Spaces (https://huggingface.co/spaces/sawshah/SAP_H3N2)